drduh/YubiKey-Guide/README.md

 ## Windows

-Windows can already have some virtual smartcard readers installed, like the one provided for Windows Hello.
-To ensure YubiKey is the correct one used by scdaemon, add it to its configuration.
+Windows can already have some virtual smart card readers installed, like the one provided for Windows Hello.
+To verify YubiKey is the correct one used by scdaemon, add it to its configuration.

 Find the YubiKey label using PowerShell: